This article will discuss the following topics:

 - And a better chance to coordinate issues such as transportation, living options, and financial and legal matters

-Most people do not consider matters like that until it is too late, and they find themselves overwhelmed with loose issues that they had not attended to.
-It serves one well to get ahead of a drastic disease like Alzheimer’s whenever circumstances permit a little planning.
-In addition, an early diagnosis is also important because one can benefit from care and support services, making it easier for them and their family to manage the disease.
-Alzheimer’s Navigator can help identify needs and create action plans.
-There is a variety of tests that an individual must undergo to determine if they have dementia and to rule out dementia-like symptoms.
-That is why it is vital to see a specialist for testing so that the individual can receive the best diagnostic results.
+Most people do not consider matters like this until it is too late, and they can find themselves overwhelmed with loose issues that they had not attended to.
+It serves one well to get ahead of a progressive disease like Alzheimer’s whenever circumstances permit a little planning.
+In addition, an early diagnosis is also important because people can benefit from care and support services, making it easier for them and their family to manage the disease.
+Alzheimer’s Navigator can help individuals identify their needs and create action plans.
+There are a variety of tests that an individual must undergo to determine if they have dementia and to rule out dementia-like symptoms.
+Thus, it is vital to see a specialist for testing so that the individual can receive the best diagnostic results.

-Doctors in a vast preponderance of cases cannot test for dementia before the onset of signs and symptoms.
-A series of tests, evaluations, and screenings must therefore be conducted as soon as symptoms evolve to determine if an individual in fact gets a diagnosis of dementia.
+Doctors in most cases cannot test for dementia before the onset of signs and symptoms.
+A series of tests, evaluations, and screenings must therefore be conducted as soon as symptoms evolve to determine if an individual should receive a diagnosis of dementia.

-There are several approaches that should be taken in conjunction with the many different assessments.
-For a start, a medical history is fundamental and always necessary.
-During a medical history and physical exam, the doctor will ask the affected person and a close relative or partner about recent illnesses or other life events that could cause memory loss or other symptoms such as behavioral problems.
+There are several diagnostic approaches that should be taken in conjunction with the many different assessments.
+For a start, a medical history is a necessity.
+During a medical history and physical exam, the doctor will ask the person and a close relative or partner about recent illnesses or other life events that could cause memory loss or other symptoms such as behavioral problems.
 A mental exam may also be conducted, involving such activities as having the person tell what day and year it is, repeat a series of words, draw a clock face, and count back from 100 by 7s (93, 86, etc., admittedly a tough process for anyone with multi-step cognitive difficulties.

 In addition to the above testing processes, multiple lab tests may be conducted to find if there are any treatable co-existing conditions.
 Simple blood tests can detect physical problems that can affect brain functions, such as vitamin B-12 deficiency, or an under-active thyroid gland.
 Sometimes the spinal fluid is examined for infection, inflammation, or markers of some other degenerative disease.
 Doctors may use a variety of laboratory tests to help diagnose dementia or rule out other conditions such as kidney failure, which can contribute to Alzheimer’s symptoms.